xlz/rosbeam/Beam-Internals.md

 The release target file specifies which images to extract to create the application chroot filesystem. `/media/RPD-STORE` is mounted as `/store` on Beam.

-The `base-kernel-` image file is extracted to the boot partition during updates.
+The `base-kernel-` image file is extracted to the RPD-BOOT partition during updates.
 ```
 $ tar tf base-kernel-0b182d3da87e-955490efbca4.tar
 ./